 - Satisfactory completion of all program prerequisites prior to entering the professional curriculum

 - Grade of “C” or better in all prerequisite courses

 - If overall cumulative GPA is below a 2.75, the Graduate Record Examination (GRE) must be taken with scores (within the last 5 years) sent to Bellarmine University (School Code 1056).

 - The ability to meet Technical Standards.
 (For a list of our Technical Standards, please email firstname.lastname@example.org).

-- Final official transcript(s) from each college or university attended should be mailed to the Office of Graduate Admission and should not be marked “Issued to Student.”
-If any transcript(s) or undergraduate degree(s) is from an international institution, you must provide an official copy to be evaluated by the Bellarmine International Programs Office.
+- Final official transcript(s) from each college or university attended should be submitted directly to ATCAS.
+If any transcript(s) or undergraduate degree(s) is from an international institution, you must provide an official copy of a third party course by course credential evaluation to ATCAS.
+The following organizations offer this service and information regarding processes and fees are available at: aacrao.org, wes.org, and ece.org.
 The Office of Graduate Admission reserves the right to request a certified copy of the original transcript(s).
-These final, official transcripts must be submitted directly from the college or university to Bellarmine University.

 For more information contact the Office of Graduate Admission at 800.274.4723 x7200, 502.272.7200 or email@example.com.